justin-pyne/twitch-twitter-bot/README.md

 ## Usage

-1. Run the Flask server:
+1. Run the Flask server
-python app.py

 By default, the server will start on port 5000.
 You can change the port in `app.py` if needed.

 2. Subscribe to the Twitch "Stream Changed" webhook topic